16331

 On most 3-way switches, two of the terminals are the same color (typically silver or brass), and the third terminal, called a “common terminal,” is a different, often darker, color.

 Not all three-way switches have these terminals placed in the same configuration, so you have to pay attention to the terminal screw colors (and the instructions that come with the package) when wiring a 3-way switch (or a pair of them).
 Unfortunately, they are not standardized.
-For example, the switch shown below has one silver and one gold screw opposite one another and a bronze screw in the third position .
-The green screw at the bottom end is for attaching the ground (green or bare) wire.
+For example, the switch shown below has one silver and one gold screw opposite one another and a bronze screw in the third position, and a green screw at the bottom end that’s for attaching the ground (green or bare) wire.
+Some 3-way switches have different terminal layouts.

 Bare 3-way light switch without faceplate over a white background.